jacksonzou123/moneymanager/README.md

 ## What is Spendie

 Spendie is a budget/money management web application designed to track your spending and to help visualize it in a intuitive way.
-It has the following features:
+It has the following features that will help you organize your finances:
 - transactions
 - requests
 - todos
 - calender
 - tag search
-All of these will help you keep track of your finances and organize it easily

 ## API